ono-midori/ono-midori.github.io/techs/zguide.md

 The second way to make such a protocol is to use a single socket pair for everything.
 In this case, I'd have used ROUTER for the server and DEALER for the clients, and then done everything over that connection.
 It makes for a more complex protocol but at least the complexity is all in one place.
 In Chapter 7 - Advanced Architecture using ZeroMQ we'll look at an example of a protocol done over a ROUTER-DEALER combination.

 Let's take a look at the CHP specification.
-Note that “SHOULD”, “MUST” and “MAY” are key words we use in protocol specifications to indicate requirement levels.
+Note that "SHOULD", "MUST" and "MAY" are key words we use in protocol specifications to indicate requirement levels.

 ##### Goals

 CHP is meant to provide a basis for reliable pub-sub across a cluster of clients connected over a ZeroMQ network.
-It defines a “hashmap” abstraction consisting of key-value pairs.
+It defines a "hashmap" abstraction consisting of key-value pairs.
 Any client can modify any key-value pair at any time, and changes are propagated to all clients.
 A client can join the network at any time.

 ##### Architecture